Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section: Model

-{\it Model.}---We model the metallic boundary of a topological insulator wire of length $L$ as a rotationally symmetric two-dimensional compact manifold with radius $a(x)$ that varies along the length of the wire.
+We assume the bulk of the topological insulator wire to be a perfect insulator, consistent, for example, with recent experiments on BiSbTeSe$_2$ nanoribbons~\cite{Jauregui2018,Kayyalha:2019gk}.
+Even in materials with conducting bulk, the surface state contribution can be isolated and is unaffected by the bulk~\cite{Cai:2018dla}.
+We model the metallic boundary of a wire of length $L$ as a rotationally symmetric two-dimensional compact manifold with radius $a(x)$ that varies along the length of the wire.
 This surface can be described with the $2+1$D metric (in natural units)

 where the index $\mu,\nu=t,x,\theta$ runs over the temporal coordinate $t$ and the spatial coordinates $x$ running along the length of the wire and $\theta$ the angle of rotation about the symmetry axis.
 The nanowire is further coupled to a coaxial magnetic field $\mathbf{B}$ as shown in Fig.~\ref{fig:schema}.